-The budgetary and accounting investigations applicable to local authorities, and to EPCIs in particular, differ depending upon each authority considered.
+The budgetary and accounting investigations applicable to local communities, and to EPCIs in particular, differ depending upon each community considered.
 They have all been reformed recently to comply with the general accounting plan of 1982 by applying some of its broad principles applicable to companies.
 It is indeed a matter of double entry accounting with resources corresponding to their uses, drawn up by an accountant of the Treasury Department.

-c) Budgetary framework of local authorities and of EPCIs with independent powers of taxation
+c) Budgetary framework of territorial communities and of EPCIs with their own resources

-As legal entities, local authorities and EPCIs have their own assets and a budget.
-To implement its many powers, each local authority and EPCI has legally recognised financial autonomy.
+As legal entities, territorial communities and EPCIs have their own assets and a budget.
+To implement its many powers, each territorial community and EPCI has legally recognised financial autonomy.

-This financial independence results in the annual vote of the original or Primary Budgets ("PB") providing for and authorising revenue and expenditure.
-Recorded transactions are then entered in the Administrative Accounts ("AA") voted by the authority.
-The budgets are prepared by the authority's executive branch.
+This financial independence results in the annual vote of the original or Primary Budgets ("PB") providing for and authorising receipts and expenditures.
+The observed transactions are then entered in the Administrative Accounts ("AA") voted by the community.
+The budgets are prepared by the community's executive branch.

-The budget is a document that stipulates and authorises revenue and expenditure.
-In the course of a year, Supplementary Budgets ("SB"), or rectifications, may be needed to adjust expenditure and revenue to real world implementation.
+The budget is a document that stipulates and authorises receipts and expenditures.
+In the course of a year, Supplementary Budgets ("SB"), or rectifications, may be needed to adjust expenditures and receipts to real world implementation.
 The supplementary budget takes the same structure as the Primary Budget, i.e., in two sections with the funds presented by chapter and item.
 It is thus a replica of the Primary Budget.
 Although not mandatory since 1982, it is generally adopted around the month of October.
-The data for PB 2013, SB 2013 and PB 2014 have been integrated throughout this prospectus for better visibility of the Issuer's situation in 2014.
+The data for PB 2012 and SB 2012 have been integrated throughout this prospectus for better visibility of the Issuer's situation in 2012.

-For all local authorities, a budget is structured in two sections: the operating section and the investment section.
+For all local communities, a budget is structured in two sections: the operating section and the investment section.